abid-mujtaba/local-chromecast/README.md

     sudo make install       # Sets up the project.
 Installs uwsgi, nginx and jinja2 (pip) if absent. sudo make start         # (re)starts the uwsgi and nginx services make run                # Launches the Controller page in Chrome

+## Usage

+Copy or better yet create symlinks for the Media files you wish to play in the `/media` subfolder of this project.
+Then launch the project website by either running `make run` or navigating to `http://localhost:3435` in Chrome.

+Click the `Launch App` button.
+A pop-up will appear in the browser window asking you to choose the ChromeCast device to cast to.
+Make your selection.

+Select the Media file you want to play and click on `Load Media`.
+Wait for the log window to show the `Media selected ...` message.

+Click `Play` and off you go.